Revisiting Adversarial Training under Hyperspectral Image: Related Works

-In the hyperspectral domain, most research on adversarial defenses has concentrated on designing robust network architectures to capture global spatial relationships and improve intrinsic model robustness.
-For instance, \cite{27} introduced the Robust Class Context-Aware Network, which employs a supervised affinity loss to distinguish intra-class and inter-class contextual information.
-Similarly, \cite{28} proposed a framework combining random input masks with graph-based self-supervised learning to construct a robust architecture.
-Additionally, \cite{29} developed the Spatial-Spectral Self-Attention Network ($\text{S}^{3}$ANet), which leverages pyramid-based spatial and global spectral relationships to enhance adversarial robustness in hyperspectral image classification.
+In the hyperspectral domain, adversarial defenses primarily aim to design robust network architectures that capture global spatial relationships and improve robustness.
+Xu $et~al.$ \cite{20} proposed SACNet, which enforces spectral–spatial attention consistency to enhance feature alignment and mitigate adversarial perturbations.
+Similarly, Zhang $et~al.$ \cite{27} present the Robust Class Context-Aware Network, which employs a supervised affinity loss to discriminate intra- and inter-class contextual information.
+In addition, Liu $et~al.$ \cite{28} integrate random input masks with graph-based self-supervised learning to build a more resilient framework.
+Recently, Xu $et~al.$ \cite{29} propose the Spatial-Spectral Self-Attention Network ($\text{S}^{3}$ANet), which exploits pyramid-based spatial and global spectral relationships for improved adversarial defense.
+Nonetheless, these model customization methods require architectural modifications and impose restrictions on input data formats, which limit their scalability and practicality.

-Despite these advancements, the limitations of such approaches are evident.
-These methods often modify the original deep learning model architecture, restrict input data formats, and fail to fully explore the spectral properties of adversarial examples.
-Consequently, their scalability is limited, and their effectiveness in improving adversarial robustness remains suboptimal.

-\subsection{Adversarial Training}
+\subsubsection{Adversarial Training}

-Adversarial training, initially proposed by \cite{23}, is a well-established method for defending against adversarial examples.\kern 3pt It is widely regarded as one of the most principled defense strategies against adversarial attacks \cite{30}.
-In this approach, models are trained using both benign and adversarial examples, enabling them to learn to counteract various forms of adversarial attacks and thereby improving robustness and generalization in real-world scenarios. \cite{24} formalized adversarial training as a min-max optimization problem, expressed mathematically as.
+Adversarial training (AT) is widely regarded as one of the most principled defenses against adversarial attacks \cite{30}, as it augments training data with adversarial examples to encourage consistent responses on both clean and adversarial inputs.
+Madry $et~al.$ \cite{24} formalized adversarial training as a min-max optimization as follows:

-where \( x' = x + \delta \), \( \delta \) represents adversarial perturbation generated by various attack methods; \( D \) denotes the data generator.
-From Equation \ref{eq:3}, it is evident that the choice of attack method for generating adversarial examples plays a critical role in determining the reliability of adversarial training.